Alabama vs. UCLA odds, picks, predictions for March Madness Sweet 16 game - Up News Info

 Alabama key players

 Senior forward Herb Jones is the Crimson Tide’s leader.
 He averages 11.3 ppg. and 6.5 rpg.
-Alabama has three guards that average double figures in Jaden Shackelford (14.3 ppg.), John Petty (12.5 ppg.) and Jahvon Quinerly (12.7).
-The Crimson Tide have eight players who average at least five points per game, and that depth has bene
+Alabama has three guards who average double-digit points in Jaden Shackelford (14.3), John Petty (12.5) and Jahvon Quinerly (12.7).
+The Crimson Tide have eight players who average at least five points per game.

 UCLA key players

-Guards Johnny Juzang and Jaime Jaquez have carried the scoring load for the Bruins through the tournament run.
-Juzang was the Bruins’ leading scorer in the regular season, and he averages 22.3 ppg. in the tournament.
-Jaquez averages 16.7 ppg. in the tournament, and that combination has kept UCLA rolling.
+Guards Johnny Juzang and Jaime Jaquez have carried the scoring load for the Bruins through the tournament.
+Juzang was the Bruins’ leading scorer in the regular season, and he averages 22.3 points per game in the tournament.
+Jaquez averages 16.7 in the tournament, and that combination has kept UCLA rolling.
 Jules Bernard (10.4), Tyger Campbell (10.1) and Cody Riley (10.0) also average double figures.

 Best individual matchup: Herb Jones vs. Cody Riley